DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

         - the attacker can then use horizontal privilege escalation techniques to access other computers in the network
         - this horizontal privilege escalation throughout the network is AKA 📝lateral movement
         - Disabling unused ports and services and sanitizing user inputs both address threats that are most frequently associated with vertical privilege escalation attacks.
-- ✴️**Service Accounts**: When a software is installed on a computer, it may require privileged access to run and access other resources (systems/data).
+- 🌲✴️**Service Accounts**: When a software is installed on a computer, it may require privileged access to run and access other resources (systems/data).
 Service accounts are a low level adminsitrative accounts without human intervention.
+   - They need certain levels of access, which should be tailored to their role rather than using over-privileged built-in accounts.
    - it is an account used to run an application
    - In the cloud, it is often called service principle.
    - In the cloud, similar concepts exists for clud resources such as VMs, that provides an identity for that resource to access other resources.
 In Azure (_Managed Identity_), in AWS (_Service Roles_), in Google cloud (_Service Account Identity_).